mk-fg/reliable-discord-client-irc-daemon/README.md

 gaming.discard-news-image-links-in-monitor = ^#gaming.news :: \S+ Image :: -> <block!>
 ```

-Note that these replacements work on IRC-lines level, i.e. should match and
+Note that these replacements work on IRC-lines level, so for a multiline discord
-replace/remove specific lines in a multiline discord message, without other context.
+message they'd replace/remove specific matched line(s), if any.
+See "[Custom filtering for all received messages]" below to filter by rules matching
+entire discord message instead of specific IRC messages (lines) it's translated into.

 Same as with other regex-using options, regexps have python "re" module syntax,
 applied via [re.sub()] function, using raw strings from config value as-is,
 without any special escapes or interpretations.

-Replacements are applied in the same order as specified, but with `*` keys
-preceding per-discord ones, and before processing to add discord tags, so anything
-like @username that can normally be typed in messages can be used there too.

 #rdircd.control channel has `recv-repl` and `send-repl` commands
 to edit these rules on-the-fly.